Bug 354636 - baloo_file_extractor consumes an ever-increasing amount memory after upgrade to frameworks 5.80.0

 Classification: Frameworks and Libraries

-Component: Baloo File Daemon (show other bugs)
+Component: Baloo File Daemon (other bugs)

 Platform: Neon Linux